-Given the possible different circumstances surrounding the learner at the point of learning and studying (such as the location, length of time available, their concentration at that point in time, or the frequency of interruption at the location), there may be pedagogical benefits to the learner if their m-learning application were to be aware of these circumstances and be able to suggest appropriate materials for the learner's context.
+Given the possible different circumstances surrounding the learner at the point of learning/ studying (such as the location, length of time available, their concentration at that point in time, or the frequency of interruption at the location), there may be pedagogical benefits to the learner if their m-learning application were to be aware of these circumstances and able to suggest appropriate materials for the learner based on these circumstances.
 Our research is motivated by the fact that students may want to carry out their learning tasks and activities at every given opportunity with sufficient time available.
-Naturally, this may not always hold true; however, as argued by Kukulska-Hulme and Traxler (2005) "Learning outside a classroom or in various locations requires nothing more than the motivation to do so wherever the opportunity arises."
+Naturally, this may not always hold true; however as argued by Kukulska-Hulme and Traxler (2005) "Learning outside a classroom or in various locations requires nothing more than the motivation to do so wherever the opportunity arises".

-In this article, we describe the design of a theoretical framework to support those students who wish to carry out their learning at different locations with variable amounts of time available to them.
+In this chapter we describe the design of a theoretical framework to support those students who wish to carry out their learning at different locations with variable amounts of time available to them.
 Our goal is to recommend (the most) appropriate activities to them, given the particular circumstances, in an attempt to maximize their learning productivity.
-In achieving this goal, the following three research questions will need to be resolved.
-The motivation for resolving these is also described.
+In achieving this goal, the following three research questions will need to be resolved; the motivation for resolving these is also described.

-1. Can a proactive method of retrieving learning contexts, without the use of contextaware sensor technologies, be successfully established?
-Our theory investigates the possibility of substituting context-aware sensor technologies with a simple, yet efficient, technique: the learner's learning schedule.
+Can a proactive method of retrieving learning contexts, without the use of contextaware sensor technologies, be successfully established?

+Our theory investigates the possibility to substitute context-aware sensor technologies with a simple, yet efficient, technique: the learner's learning schedule.
 This relies on the self-discipline of students to tell their mobile device their probable learning schedule ahead of time.
-The device will then suggest appropriate study measures to the user at each particular point in time.
+The device will then suggest to the user appropriate study measures at each particular point in time.

-The possible methods used for retrieval of learning contexts have been investigated in many related m-learning studies and are divided into direct and implicit retrieval methods.
-Direct retrieval from the user (see Cui & Bull, 2005) requires time and effort and may interfere with what the user is doing.
-Alternatively, retrieval may be done implicitly by using sensors to detect the features of different learning contexts (see Schmidt, 2002).
+The methods used for retrieval of learning contexts is currently under investigation in many related m-learning works and are divided into direct and implicit retrieval methods.
+Direct retrieval from the user (for example in Cui and Bull (2005)) requires time and effort and may interfere with what the user is doing.
+Alternatively, retrieval may be done implicitly by using sensors to detect the values of different learning contexts (for example in Schmidt (2002)).

-- Which learning contexts are necessary attributes of a pedagogical mobile learning framework?
-Through our literature survey, we identified five learning contexts which are highly significant pedagogically.
-These are learning styles, knowledge level, the student's concentration level, the frequency of interruption at a location, and the amount of study time available.
-Recent m-learning applications are attempting to establish which learning contexts are important for creating rich m-learning applications (Parsons, Ryu, & Cranshaw, 2007); however, consensus on this has not yet been reached. - Which learning materials should be recommended to students under different circumstances?
-We obtained data to help answer this question from an interview study, as well as a diary study.
-Research has been conducted by Cui and Bull (2005) and Martin, Carro, and Rodriguez (2006) in specifying such materials but currently there is no general consensus for ascertaining the types of learning materials and activities that would be appropriate for learners to learn and study under different circumstances.
+2. Which learning contexts are necessary attributes of a pedagogical mobile learning framework?

+Through our literature survey, we identified five learning contexts which are highly significant pedagogically - these are learning styles, knowledge level, the student's concentration level, the frequency of interruption at a location, and the amount of studying time available.
+Recent mlearning applications are attempting to establish which learning contexts are important within an application for creating rich m-learning applications (Parsons et al., 2007), however consensus on this has not yet been reached.

+3. Which learning materials should be recommended to students under different circumstances?

+We obtained data to help answer this question from our interview study, as well as our diary study.
+Research has been conducted by Cui and Bull (2005) and Martin et al. (2006) in specifying this but currently there is no general consensus for ascertaining the types of learning materials/activities which would be appropriate for learners to learn/study under different circumstances.